HaenggiYannick/Python-Markowitz-Model/README.md

 w_optimal = minimize(negativeSR,w0,method='SLSQP',bounds=bounds,constraints=constraints)
 ```

+As you can see in the last abstract of the above code, the package we use for the closed-form solution is subject to constraints.
+In our application of the package we set boundaries for the weight to be between (0:1), because we want our resulting optimal weights to be in this region.
+In practice, this means that you do not allow short-selling a security (= having negative weights) and we do not allow for leveraging a position (= to invest more than 100% in a certain stock).
+This assumption is coherent with our purpose of advising retail investors, as short-selling a stock is not a typical strategy for such investors.

 These calculations allow us to obtain the optimal vector that maximizes Sharpe Ratio:
 ```
 opti_w = w_optimal.x